-Walt Disney World Resort theme parks, water parks, and ESPN Wide World of Sports Complex are now smoke-free.
-The ban was introduced on May 1 and included vaping.
-Designated smoking areas are available outside of the parks, but all internal points have been removed.
+Walt Disney World Resort theme parks, water parks, and ESPN Wide World of Sports Complex are smoke-free and include vaping.
+Designated smoking areas are available outside the parks, but all internal points have been removed in recent years.

 In addition to theme parks, smoking is not permitted within resorts, including balconies.
 There are small designated smoking areas inside all resorts.
-If you get caught smoking in your room, you face a hefty cleaning charge.
+You face a hefty cleaning charge if you get caught smoking in your room.

 Charging your Mobile Phone at Disney World

-Kiosks are located throughout Walt Disney World selling FuelRod portable chargers.
+Kiosks are located throughout Walt Disney World, selling portable chargers.
 Currently, these kits cost $30.
 Kits include adaptors for all Apple and most Android devices.

-Another option is bringing a portable charger to the park each day, but you will have to recharge it every night and not have replacements during the day.
-However, due to the likely cost of replacements, it will probably work out cheaper bringing two chargers with you!
+Another option is bringing a portable charger to the park daily, but you will have to recharge it every night and not have replacements during the day.

 Celebrating Birthdays at Walt Disney World